ehildt/ACAP/README.md

 `KeyDB is a high performance open source database used at Snap, and a powerful drop-in alternative to Redis.
 While many databases keep the best features locked in their paid offerings, KeyDB remains fully open source.
 This best enables Snap & the community to collaborate and benefit together in the projects development.`

-### Redis Publish Subscribe
+### Publish Subscribe

-ACAP supports [Redis Publish Subscribe](https://redis.io/docs/interact/pubsub/).
+ACAP supports [PubSub](https://redis.io/docs/interact/pubsub/).
 When this feature is enabled, ACAP automatically publishes content using the realm as the channel, which can be subscribed to by other clients and services.
 The **fire-and-forget** strategy for **Redis Publish Subscribe** ensures non-blocking transmission, allowing for a seamless content distribution without any interruptions.

 ### MQTT